Delbert Rice (missionary): Move to the Philippines and environmental activism

 Delbert, Esther and their two children boarded a ship in Seattle bound for Manila on March 16, 1956.
-While on the ship, Rice was informed that he will be working with the United Church of Christ in the Philippines where he will be assigned to Laoag, the capital of Ilocos Norte.
+While on the ship, Rice was informed that he will be working with the United Church of Christ in the Philippines, temporarily assigned to Laoag, the capital of Ilocos Norte to learn the Ilocano language.
+Later he was reassigned to the town of Alicia, Isabela, where they had two more sons.

-In 1965, Rice and his family moved to the indigenous mountain community of Imugan in Santa Fe, Nueva Vizcaya, where he since resided permanently.
+In 1965, Rice and his family moved from Alicia to the indigenous mountain community of Imugan in Santa Fe, Nueva Vizcaya, where he since resided permanently.
 Rice witnessed the struggles of the local Ikalahan community, including legal battles, from several attempts by wealthy land developers and even government officials to seize portions of their ancestral land.

-In 1970, the national government of the Philippines planned to convert 6,300 hectares of ancestral lands into a vacation destination to be known as "Marcos City", named after President Ferdinand Marcos.
+In 1970, the national government of the Philippines planned to convert 6,300 hectares of ancestral lands into a vacation destination to be known as "Marcos City", named after then President, Ferdinand Marcos.
 With the support of Rice, the local community filed a legal case to force the government to recognize their ancestral land claims, which resulted in a legal victory in 1972 forcing the government to abandon its plans to develop the area.

 The legal victory also resulted in the issuance of Memorandum of Agreement (MOA) No. 1 between the former Bureau of Forest Development and the Ikalahan people, which legitimized the claims of the Ikalahan to the ancestral lands, established the Kalahan Forest Reserve, and provided them with control and authority in land and natural resource management.
 In turn, the Ikalahan were given the responsibility of protecting the watershed.

 Rice co-founded the Philippine Association for Intercultural Development.
 Along with Ikalahan tribal elders, Rice co-established the Kalahan Educational Foundation (KEF), a people's organization composed of the total population of Imugan.
 He also served as a founding board member of the Non-Timber Forest Products – Exchange Programme and chair of the civil society counterpart of the government-sanctioned Philippine Council for Sustainable Development.

 Rice also spearheaded the Ikalahan community's venture into fruit-processing with the help of Esther, who was a food technologist.
 Through the KEF, the community started processing products in 1980 from guava, dagwey (Saurauia subglabra), dikay (Embelia philippinensis), ginger, passion fruit, roselle and santol.
 Rice also facilitated the marketing and importation of the products to Metro Manila and in other countries.

 According to lawyer and environmentalist Tony La Viña, Rice faced as many as three dozen cases for his deportation filed by "vested interests" in large projects that Rice campaigned against such as golf courses and mining operations.
 None of the cases ever prospered.